RemiBERNHARD/Frequency_and_Robustness/README.md

-<a name="madry_pgd">1</a>: Aleksander Madry,  Aleksandar Makelov,  Ludwig Schmidt,Dimitris Tsipras,  and Adrian Vladu.
+<a name="madry_pgd">1</a>: Aleksander Madry,  Aleksandar Makelov,  Ludwig Schmidt, Dimitris Tsipras, and Adrian Vladu.
 Towards deep learn-ing models resistant to adversarial attacks.
 In *InternationalConference on Learning Representations, 2018*